RADalian/cube/tutorial/step2.md

   transform: translateZ(50px);
 }
 ```

+The `.face` style is for cube face common style and `.font` style is just for the cube front face.

 If you don't know some css properties, please go the [help link](https://www.w3schools.com/cssref/css3_pr_transform.asp) for the css style.